President Zelensky visits Kharkiv in first trip outside Kyiv region

 He was pictured in a bullet-proof vest surveying ruins in Kharkiv city.

-Zelensky told soldier that he wanted to thank each of them for their service.
-Later, he sacked the local security chief for not defending the city.
+Mr Zelensky told soldiers, “I want to thank each of you for your service.”
+Later, he sacked the local security chief for “not defending” the city.

 Russia has resumed shelling Kharkiv – Ukraine’s second-largest city – in recent days after a fortnight of comparative quiet.